 For more information or to join a group please contact: Eduardo at firstname.lastname@example.org at 415-734-8011.

 - Los Programas Latinos: Miembros de la comunidad que hablan español podrán recibir servicios individuales limitados vía texto, correo electrónico, llamadas telefónicas o por video-conferencias.
 Participación en los Grupos de apoyo vía video-conferencia en Zoom, solo se otorgara por invitación previa.
 Para mas informacion por favor envie un correo a email@example.com o llame al numero de telefono 415-734-8011.

 - QTPOC at Strut: Join virtual events from QTPOC at Strut, Monday – Friday!

-- TransLife: Our weekly group meets virtually Wednesdays, 2 pm – 4 pm.
+TransLife: Our weekly group meets virtually Wednesdays, 2 pm – 4 pm and Thursdays at 2 pm.
 Individual one-on-one check-ins are available for participants by phone or video chat.
-To set up an appointment or join the Wednesday group, please send an email to Joaquin Meza at email@example.com.
+To set up an appointment or join the Wednesday group, please send an email to Joaquin Meza at firstname.lastname@example.org.

 All volunteer shifts and events are canceled.